Katherine-Holland/taskwolf/README.md

-# taskwolf
+# Task Wolf
 Article Sorter
-*Notes*

 ## 🧪 Testing & What I Learned Along the Way

-To make sure I really understood the task, I broke it down into smaller pieces and created three test scripts: one for scraping, one for pagination, and one for validation.
+Taking a methodological approach, I broke the task down into smaller pieces and created three test scripts: one for scraping, one for pagination, and one for validation.
 Here’s what happened as I worked through each part — including the bugs I hit and how I fixed them.

 ---

 ### `01_basic_scrape.js` — Getting Started with Scraping

-First, I wanted to make sure I could even grab data from Hacker News using Playwright.
+First, I wanted to make sure I could grab data from Hacker News using Playwright.
 So I wrote a quick script that opened the site, selected all the article title links, and printed out the first 10.

 This part went smoothly — Playwright’s `page.$$eval()` made it easy to grab the text from `.titleline > a`.
 No issues here!